 Search results should be tracked in order to understand if internal search engines are providing useful results to users.
-Tracking works through the query being available from the page URL, the click text, click URL and a data attribute showing the result’s position, for example
+Tracking works through the query being available from the page URL, the click text, click URL and a data attribute showing the result’s position.

-Clicks to the suggested terms in the “did you mean…” component are tracked through the page URL (which contains the original search query), the click text, the click URL and a data attribute, for example
+Clicks to the suggested terms in the “did you mean…” component are tracked through the page URL (which contains the original search query), the click text, the click URL and a data attribute.

-Pagination is tracked using the data attribute with the number of the results page clicked, for example
+Pagination is tracked using the data attribute with the number of the results page clicked.

 Search suggestions use WAI-ARIA attributes to give more context for screen reader users.
 They include: